rdflab/www-icg/src/data/people/antony-holmes.md

 urls: []
 ---

-<p >I am the senior bioinformatician in the Dalla-Favera lab and amongst many other jobs, I worked extensively to create this website.</p>
+<p >I am the senior bioinformatician in the Dalla-Favera lab and I worked extensively to create this website.</p>

 <h2 class="mt-4">Programming Languages</h2>